Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: Acknowledgements

 \section{Acknowledgements}

 This work was carried out with financial support from the Anusandhan National Research Foundation (ANRF), India, under Grant No.~CRG/2023/000476.
 The authors acknowledge the National Supercomputing Mission facility \emph{PARAM Shivay} at IIT (BHU), India, for providing computational resources.
-Afreen Anamul Haque acknowledges fellowship support from the Ministry of Education, Government of India.
+Afreen Anamul Haque and Rishabh Saraswat acknowledge fellowship support from the Ministry of Education, Government of India.